jackyzha0/jackyzha0.github.io/content/thoughts/carbon credits.md

 Can we create 'credits' that companies can buy to offset their emissions by 'proving' that a forest is sequestering a certain amount of carbon?

-Yet, in most of these cases, these carbon offsets don't actually work.
+In most of these cases, these carbon offsets don't actually work.
 They either
 1. don't offset the amount they were supposed to do
 2. bought gains that were quickly offset
 3. amount of carbon couldn't be measured accurately